willp240/antinullh/HOWTO.md

 <h4>plotFixedOscLLH</h4>

 The next thing to do is to plot the best fit LLH as a function of the oscillation parameters.
 You can do this by running `util/plotFixedOscLLH.C` over the output `TTree` from `makeFixedOscTree`.
 It loops over all the entries, and gets the oscillation parameter values and LLH for each fit.
 It then plots a 2D histogram where the X and Y axis are the oscilltion parameters, and the Z axis is the LLH.
 A canvas is saved in both a `.root` and `.pdf` file, in the top level output directory of the set of fits.

+Also plotted are profile LLHs for both $\Delta m^2_{21}$ and $\theta_{12}$.
+Each are saved as `.pdf` file and also in the same root file as the 2D plot.
+The $1\sigma$ bounds are calculated and saved in that root file.
+These can then be used by `plotFixedOscParams` as the oscillation parameter postfit uncertainties.

 It can be run by doing:

 > root -l 'util/plotFixedOscLLH.C("/path/to/makeFixedOscTree/output")'